On the best lattice quantizers: Introduction

 In this paper, we are concerned with the \emph{quantization problem}, which can be defined as follows.
 Random vectors in $\R^n$ are drawn from some (source) probability distribution, and approximated by their closest lattice points.
 This approximation (or quantization) process creates a round-off (or quantization) error: the difference between the vector and its closest lattice point.
 Among all lattices having the same number of lattice points per unit volume, the optimal lattice quantizer is the lattice with the minimum mean square error.
 This is equivalent to minimizing the \emph{normalized second moment} (NSM), which is a scale-invariant measure of this mean square error.

-As in most work on lattice quantization, we assume that the source distribution is smooth on the scale of the lattice spacing, and that its support is much larger than that scale.
-In this case, the optimal lattice does not depend upon the source probability distribution of the random vectors.
+As in most work on lattice quantization, we assume that the lattice is sufficiently dense so that the source probability distribution is approximately constant over each Voronoi region.
+In this case, the optimal lattice does not depend upon the source distribution of the random vectors.

 Tables of the NSM, showing the best known lattices for quantization in various dimensions are listed in \cite{gersho79, conway82voronoi}, \cite[p.~61]{splag}, and the quantization performance of some additional lattices is computed in \cite{conway84, worley87, worley88, agrell98, dutour09, allen21}.
 Yet, proofs of optimality are known only in dimensions up to three \cite{gersho79, barnes83}.